Rehab For Alcoholics In South Africa

 Therapy forms the core of alcohol addiction treatment.
 Common approaches include:

-These methods help individuals identify triggers, develop coping strategies, and address underlying issues.
+These methods help individuals identify triggers and develop coping strategies that address underlying issues.
 Therapy sessions may be one-on-one with a counsellor or in group settings.

-Many programmes also incorporate holistic therapies like yoga, meditation, or art therapy.
-These complement traditional approaches, promoting overall well-being and stress reduction.
+Many programmes also incorporate holistic therapies like yoga and meditation.
+These complement traditional approaches and reduce stress.

 Aftercare and Ongoing Support